suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 This specification places no requirements on the structure of the key identifier.

-To provide high security for AES Key Wrap, it is important that the KEK is of high entropy, and that implementations protect the KEK from disclosure.
-Compromise of the KEK may result in the disclosure of all key data protected with that KEK.

-Since the CEK is randomly generated, it must be ensured that the guidelines for random number generation in {{RFC8937}} are followed.

 In some cases third party companies analyse binaries for known security vulnerabilities.
 With encrypted payloads, this type of